anweshar99/Mobile-Data-Collection-API/user-guide.md

 # Mobile Data Collection App – User Guide

+## Audience
+Field consultants with limited technical background.
+The document uses simple, step-by-step instructions to ensure ease of use in field conditions.

+---

 ## Introduction
 This application helps field consultants collect and manage farmer data digitally.
 It simplifies field data entry and reduces reliance on manual documentation.